-1"Graduates available for employment" means the number of graduates minus the number of graduates unavailable for employment.
+"Graduates available for employment" means the number of graduates minus the number of graduates unavailable for employment.
 Graduates unavailable for employment means graduates who, after graduation, die, become incarcerated, are called to active military duty, are international students that leave the United States or do not have a visa allowing employment in the United States, or are continuing their education in an accredited or bureau-approved postsecondary institution.

-2"Graduates employed in the field" means graduates who are gainfully employed in a single position for which the institution represents the program prepares its graduates within six months after a student completes the applicable educational program.
-For occupations for which the state requires passing an examination, the period of employment shall begin within six months of the announcement of the examination results for the first examination available after a student completes an applicable educational program.^b
+"Graduates employed in the field" means graduates who are gainfully employed in a single position for which the institution represents the program prepares its graduates within six months after a student completes the applicable educational program.
+For occupations for which the state requires passing an examination, the period of employment shall begin within six months of the announcement of the examination results for the first examination available after a student completes an applicable educational program.b

-3Salary is as reported by the student.
+Salary is as reported by the student.
 Not all graduates reported salary.

 74112 (g) Salary and Wage Information: N/A

-IAE does not have graduates employed in t he field; therefore there is no salary and wage data.
+IAE does not have graduates employed in the field; therefore there is no salary and wage data.

-Student's Initials: Date:
+Student's Initials: \\\\\ Date: \\\\\

 Student Loan Information

-The most recent two-year cohort default rate reports. ported by the U.S. Department of Education forthis institution is
+The most recent two-year cohort default rate reported by the U.S. Department of Education for this institution is 0%.

-The percentage of the students who attended the help pay their cost of education at the school we Only institutions that participate in federal financial aid as approximately 0%. eral studentloans to
+The percentage of the students who attended this institution in 2014-2015 who received federal student loans to help pay their cost of education at the school was approximately 0%. \Only institutions that participate in federal financial aid programs are required to report loan information.

-Student's Initials: Date:
+Student's Initials: \\\\\ Date: \\\\\

-This fact sheet is filed with the Bureau for Priva may have relating to completion rates, placemes sheet contains the information as calculated pur nt rates, starting salaries, or license exam pa •
+This fact sheet is filed with the Bureau for Private Postsecondary Education.
+Regardless of any information you may have relating to completion rates, placement rates, starting salaries, or license exam passage rates, this fact sheet contains the information as calculated pursuant to state law.

-Any questions a student may have reg answered by the institution may be directed.
-P.O.
-Box 980818, West Sacramento, 0916.431.6959, F: 916.263.1897. ed to the Bureau for Private Postsecon dary Education at:
+Any questions a student may have regarding this fact sheet that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at: P.O.
+Box 980818, West Sacramento, CA 95798-0818, www.bppe.ca.gov, P: 888.370.7589 or 916.431.6959, F: 916.263.1897.

 Student Name - Print

-Student Signature Date
+Student Signature

+Date

-School Official Date
+School Official

+Date